VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 > Rust’s rich type system and ownership model guarantee memory-safety and thread-safety — enabling you to eliminate many classes of bugs at compile-time.

 Basically, Rust doesn't let you screw up.
 It enforces writing code that's safe (except when you specify you want to do something unsafe).
 It has a lot of other really nice features and makes using efficient data structures easy.
 Another really nifty thing about Rust is that it has a sort of at compile time garbage collection of sorts, for lack of a better way to put it.
 Read more on that [here](https://doc.rust-lang.org/book/ch04-01-what-is-ownership.html#memory-and-allocation).

+While I think Rust is great for desktop programs, for embedded, [When Zig is safer and faster than Rust](https://zackoverflow.dev/writing/unsafe-rust-vs-zig/) from ZackOverflow makes a good argument for why you may want to oxidize everything.

 I really recommend [A half-hour to learn Rust](https://fasterthanli.me/blog/2020/a-half-hour-to-learn-rust/)